Outland (Spear of Destiny album)

-Outland is the fourth studio album by the British rock band Spear of Destiny, released by 10 Records in 1987 (see 1987 in music).
+Outland is the fourth studio album by the British rock band Spear of Destiny, released by 10 Records in 1987.
+Outland spent 13 weeks on the UK album charts, peaking at number 16 in May 1987.

 It included the hit single "Never Take Me Alive" which reached No. 14 on the UK Singles Chart in 1987 - Spear of Destiny's only Top 20 hit in the UK.
 Three other singles were released from the album, namely "Strangers in Our Town", "Was That You?" and "The Traveller", all making the UK Top 50.

 Track listing

 All songs written by Kirk Brandon.